 TeacherCode is a computer science professional development program with a bootcamp for teachers with no previous computer science background.
 It was founded in January 2018 by CEO Arielle Gannon, a 2018 ESTEEM graduate.
 The firm participated in the McCloskey Competition.
-It had $3,000 in sales and created one full-time job by June 2018.

 |Education||Arielle Gannon||Student Startup|